iotaledger/iota-wiki/shimmer/develop/what-is-shimmer/tokens-and-wallets.md

+---
+description: "Learn about the role of the shimmer token, storage deposits, where to buy SMR and the recommended wallets."
+image: /img/shimmer-wiki.png
+---
 # Tokens and Wallets

 As Shimmer supports [ISC(IOTA Smart Contracts)](https://wiki.iota.org/shimmer/smart-contracts/overview/), the base token is used for more than speculation.
-Since ISC is built on top of the [Tangle](https://wiki.iota.org/shimmer/learn/tangle/), it uses the Tangle to anchor state updates, operate between chains, mint Native
-Assets and as access to the network.
-However, there is another mayor use for the base token in the Shimmer network.
+Since ISC is built on top of the [Tangle](https://wiki.iota.org/shimmer/learn/tangle/), it uses the Tangle to anchor state updates, operate between chains, mint Native Assets, and access the network.
+However, there is another major use for the base token in the Shimmer network.

 ## Storage Deposits

 With the introduction
 of [storage deposits](https://wiki.iota.org/shimmer/introduction/explanations/what_is_stardust/storage_deposit/), any data you want to store on the Tangle needs to be backed by Shimmer tokens.
-NFTs,SC chain state anchors and Native Assets require a deposit of Shimmer tokens to be stored on L1.
+NFTs, Smart Contract chain state anchors, and Native Assets require a deposit of Shimmer tokens to be stored on L1.

 :::tip Test Faucet